 In about one-third of the cases of Intellectual disability, the cause is unknown.
 However, there are certain known risk factors or reasons that can lead to Intellectual disability in the child.

-- Infection – Any infection at the time of birth or during pregnancy.
-For ex: no proper development of the fetus, not having enough oxygen reaching the brain, alcohol consumption during pregnancy etc.
+Infection - Any infection at the time of birth or during pregnancy.
+For example, improper development of the fetus, not having enough oxygen reaching the brain, alcohol consumption during pregnancy etc.

-- Genetic conditions – Genetic conditions such as Down's Syndrome, William Syndrome, Fragile X syndrome etc.
+Genetic conditions - Genetic conditions such as Down's Syndrome, Williams Syndrome, Fragile X Syndrome etc.

 The symptoms exhibited by children or patients with Intellectual disability differ according to the level of their disability - mild, moderate or severe.

 A child with Mild Intellectual disability will have:

 Difficulty in following multiple commands at one time.